This tutorial takes you through the necessary steps to start using Image and Video Manager to manage and optimize your images.

 |Activate your policy||Save and activate your policy in the staging environment.|

-To connect your images to Image & Video Manager, you must create an Image & Video Manager rule for the appropriate property.
+To connect your images to Image and Video Manager, you must create an Image and Video Manager rule for the appropriate property.
 Rules include match criteria and behaviors.
 If a request fulfills the conditions in the match criteria, the behavior in the rule is applied.

 Log in to Akamai Control Center.

 Go to ☰ > CDN > Properties.